Common questions received at the Building Professionals Board, asked by accredited certifiers and those seeking to become a certifier.

 Under the Building Professionals Act 2005, certification work includes carrying out inspections under section 22C of the Swimming Pools Act 1992 (SP Act) and issuing certificates of compliance under that Act.

 Certifiers must have a contract before making a determination on an application for a certificate of compliance under the SP Act.
 This also applies to council certifiers.
 However, if a council has someone other than a certifier to inspect and certify a pool, the council is not required to have a contract under the Building Professionals Act 2005.
 A contract is also not required for an inspection carried out under section 22B of the SP Act.

 A construction certificate or complying development certificate must be in place before installing/ retrofitting a fire sprinkler system in a residential aged care facility.

-For more information, the Department of Planning and Environment provides resources such as videos, an interactive map, e-bulletin and advisory notes, or phone (02) 8575 4068.
+For more information, the Department of Planning, Industry and Environment provides resources such as videos, an interactive map, e-bulletin and advisory notes, or phone (02) 8575 4068.

 Read about conflicts of interest as defined under the Building Professionals Act 2005.

 Read about exemptions to the conflict of interest provisions, permitted under the Building Professionals Act 2005.

 Read about conflicts of interest and how to apply for an exemption.